brooth/jeta-site/mysite/home/markdown/collectors.md

         //...
     }

-Commonly used practice is to create an xml file and register all the handlers in it.
-In the event manager we have to parse the xml file and load these handlers using `Class.forName()`.
+Commonly used practice is to create an xml file and define handlers in it.
+In the event manager we have to parse this xml file and load the handlers using `Class.forName()`.

     :::java
     class HandlerOne implements EventHandler {